-In addition to this support, all students with SEND have access to appropriate spaces for support with academic work and wellbeing throughout the school day.
+In addition to this support, our SEND area is manned throughout the school day by a member of the SEND team so that all students with SEND have access to both support with academic work and wellbeing throughout the school day.

-Small group interventions are also run for students who are identified as needing additional support e.g. for numeracy, literacy or social skills.
+Small group interventions are also run for students who are identified as needing additional support e.g. for numeracy or literacy.